Senate approves $4 trillion budget bill, paving way for tax reform effort

 Related: Trump Tax Plan a Boon for the 1 Percent, New Analysis Finds

-Reconciliation is a way for the Senate to pass certain budget-related bills with only needing 50 votes — typical Senate procedure requires 60 votes to bypass a filibuster.
+Reconciliation is a way for the Senate to pass certain budget-related bills with only 50 votes; typical Senate procedure requires 60 votes to bypass a filibuster.
 The efforts to pass health care reform by reconciliation failed.

-"We want Americans to wake up in the new year with a new tax code, one that is simple and fair,” Ryan said in the statement.
+"We want Americans to wake up in the new year with a new tax code, one that is simple and fair,” Ryan said.

-Independent Sen. Bernie Sanders of Vermont said in the Senate Thursday "this is not a bad budget bill, it is a horrific budget bill."
+Sen. Bernie Sanders, independent of Vermont, said in the Senate Thursday: "This is not a bad budget bill.
+It is a horrific budget bill."

-"At a time of massive income and wealth inequality, this budget provides $1.9 trillion in tax breaks for the top 1 percent," Sanders said.
+"At a time of massive income and wealth inequality, this budget provides $1.9 trillion in tax breaks for the top 1 percent," Sanders added.

-Paul defended his "no" vote by saying the budget "simply didn't measure up and spent too much."

-The White House said in a statement Thursday that President Donald Trump applauds passage of the Senate budget resolution, and called it "an important step in advancing the Administration’s pro-growth and pro-jobs legislative agenda" that creates a pathway for tax reform.
+President Donald Trump applauded passage of the Senate budget resolution in a statement Thursday, calling it "an important step in advancing the Administration’s pro-growth and pro-jobs legislative agenda" that creates a pathway for tax reform.